LordBrim/road-way-delivery/README.md

 My goal was to simulate a professional work environment.

-- I built this app using [Next.js](https://nextjs.org/docs) and [Tailwind](https://tailwindcss.com/docs/installation) for the styling.
+- I built this landing page using [Next.js](https://nextjs.org/docs) and [Tailwind](https://tailwindcss.com/docs/installation) for the styling.
-- I used Figma to design this app to practice creating components and planning out the layout of a landing page.
+- I used Figma to design this landing page to practice creating components and planning out the layout of a landing page.

 ### Features